-Description Microsoft Internet Explorer is prone to a remote privilege-escalation vulnerability.
+Description Microsoft Windows Media Center is prone to a remote code-execution vulnerability.

 Run all software as a nonprivileged user with minimal access rights.
 To reduce the impact of latent vulnerabilities, always run nonadministrative software as an unprivileged user with minimal access rights.

 Deploy network intrusion detection systems to monitor network traffic for malicious activity.
 Deploy NIDS to monitor network traffic for signs of anomalous or suspicious activity.
 This includes but is not limited to requests that include NOP sleds and unexplained incoming and outgoing traffic.
 This may indicate exploit attempts or activity that results from a successful exploit.

 Do not accept or execute files from untrusted or unknown sources.
 To reduce the likelihood of successful attacks, never handle or open files from unknown sources.

 Do not follow links provided by unknown or untrusted sources.
 To reduce the likelihood of successful exploits, never visit sites of questionable integrity or follow links provided by unfamiliar or untrusted sources.

 As this issue may be cause by a memory-corruption error, consider various memory-protection schemes (such as nonexecutable and randomly mapped memory segments) that may hinder an attacker's ability to exploit memory-corruption vulnerabilities.
 Host-based intrusion-prevention systems may also help prevent exploits.

 Updates are available.
 Please see the references or vendor advisory for more information.

 Credits Alisa Esage (@alisaesage), working with HP's Zero Day Initiative